thofma/Hecke.jl/docs/src/orders/ideals.md

 For efficiency, we will choose the 1st generator to be an integer.

-Ideals here are of type `NfAbsOrdIdl`, which is, similar to the elements above, also indexed by the type of the field and their elements:
+Ideals here are of type `AbsNumFieldOrderIdeal`, which is, similar to the elements above, also indexed by the type of the field and their elements:
-`NfAbsOrdIdl{AbsSimpleNumField,AbsSimpleNumFieldElem}` for ideals in simple absolute fields.
+`AbsNumFieldOrderIdeal{AbsSimpleNumField,AbsSimpleNumFieldElem}` for ideals in simple absolute fields.

-Different to elements, the `parent`of an ideal is the set of all ideals in the ring, of type `NfAbsOrdIdlSet`.
+Different to elements, the `parent`of an ideal is the set of all ideals in the ring, of type `AbsNumFieldOrderIdealSet`.

 ## Creation